 Keep the water in the pool clean and chlorinated.
 Drain and cover it when it’s not in use, and the same goes for wading or collapsible pools.
 Make sure any decorative items, such as birdbaths or ponds, get fresh water at least once a week.
 Stock the pond with fish that will eat mosquito larvae.

 There is no guarantee that cleaning up possible breeding sites will keep mosquitoes away because they can still breed elsewhere and fly into the yard.
 But most mosquitoes feed within a few hundred yards of where they were hatched, so it will help reduce the number of biting mosquitoes in the immediate area.

-Learn more about mosquito control around your home.
+Learn more about natural mosquito control around your home.